Everything You Need To Know About 'The Amazing Race Australia'

-Teams of two travelling across 12 countries, from cable cars to camels, in a race to win $250,000... what more could you ask for?
+Teams of two travelling across countries, from cars to camels, in a race to win $250,000... what more could you ask for?

 'The Amazing Race Australia' is almost here, and it's been a few years since an Australian version was on TV, so we thought we'd break down everything you need to know about TV's greatest global scavenger hunt.

 With 11 teams competing for the top prize, each team is made up of two people with a pre-existing relationship.
 That relationship can be anything from housemates, a mum and her son, colleagues or frenemies.

 Teams set off on a race around the world, following clues and route markers that lead them to a Pit Stop, which is the finish point of individual legs of the race.
 If you're the last team to arrive at a Pit Stop it usually means you're either eliminated from the race or will have to face some kind of penalty in the next leg.

 While we don't have the full list just yet of who's who in the zoo, from the first look released today we CAN confirm the following:

 One of the teams is made up of two nuns, another made up of two very good looking 'non-campers' and a third team were the ones to bless us with that incredible camel mounting sequence that we will think about for the rest of our days.